Capital Southwest (CSWC)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Specialty Finance companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, Capital Southwest’s pre-tax profit margin has risen by 7.7 percentage points, going from 52.2% to 44.5%.
-Expenses have stabilized more recently as the company’s pre-tax profit margin was flat on a two-year basis.
+Over the last five years, Capital Southwest’s pre-tax profit margin has fallen by 20.9 percentage points, going from 44.5% to 47.8%.
+However, the company gave back some of its expense savings as its pre-tax profit margin declined by 4.9 percentage points on a two-year basis.

 7. Earnings Per Share